Pharmacists are the medication experts

 How can I practice pharmacy?

-Learn more about how 70% of University of Minnesota PharmD graduates practice pharmacy outside of community pharmacy.
+Learn how 70% of University of Minnesota PharmD graduates practice pharmacy in areas other than community pharmacy:

 Pharmacy is practiced in a wide range of settings